 Following Soda Creek Through Magnificent Meadows

-There are also a number of creek crossings, some minor rock stepping exercises, while some have various bridges built.
-The crossing of Crater Creek is the most challenging, and best chance for wet hiking boots (but fun).
+There are also a number of creek crossings, some of which involve minor rock stepping exercises, while others have bridges built.
+The crossing of Crater Creek is the most challenging and best chance for wet hiking boots (but fun).

 After ~12.5 miles (plus another 2.5 if you did the Moraine Lake optional spur), you’ll be back where you started at the Green Lakes trailhead, having just completed one of the signature loop hikes around Bend.